Jhinkpani

-Jhinkpani is a census town in Pashchimi Singhbhum district in the Indian state of Jharkhand.
+Jhinkpani or Jorapokhar is a census town in Pashchimi Singhbhum district in the Indian state of Jharkhand.
+It is the administrative headquarters of Jhinkpani block.

 Demographics

 As of 2011 India census, Jhinkpani had a population of 13,068.
 Males constitute 51% of the population and females 49%.
 Jhinkpani has an average literacy rate of 68.00%, higher than the national average of 59.5%: male literacy is 78.07%, and female literacy is 58.21%.
 In Jhinkpani, 15% of the population is under 6 years of age.

+Industry

+The ACC Jhinkpani Factory has shut down, increasing unemployment in Jhinkpani.

+Transport

+There is a railway station in Jhinkpani.
+It is 16 kilometres (10mi) from Chaibasa railway station and 59 kilometres (36mi) from Tatanagar Junction railway station.